stephomi/nomadsculpt.com/manual/docs/topology.md

 ### Use pressure on radius
 Only relevant if `Radius` is activated.
 When enabled, the level of detail will always reflect the brush size, even when the brush size is affected by pencil pressure.

+### Use stroke falloff

+Also include the brush falloff curve and alpha in the dyntopo calculations.

 ### Method
 Whether you are using `Dynamic Topology` on your [Brush](#brush) or [Globally](#global), you can choose in which mode it operates: